Advanced Container Management

 rhel7-port-map

-5. Confirm the removal using the -a
+5. Confirm the removal:

 [user1@server30 ~]$ podman ps -a